Understanding the Remortgage Process: How Does a Remortgage Work?

 Shouldn’t You Remortgage?

 Essentially, remortgaging means switching your current mortgage to a new deal, either with your present lender or a different one.
-This will move you pay off your existing mortgage and could reduce monthly payments and overall interest costs.
+This will pay off your existing mortgage and could reduce monthly payments and overall interest costs.

 Remortgaging at the right time may save thousands over the life of your loan.